ForgottenGlory/Dungeons-Deviousness/README.md

 6. When prompted if you would like to overwrite the existing installation, click "Confirm."

 ## BodySlides
 When you first load up D&D, there will be zero BodySlides created.
+You have two options here: Download the prebuilt ones I've made using the MelaRockingPhysique, or make your own.

+### Prebuilt Bodyslides
+If you don't really care what preset you use and/or are fine with MelaRockingPhysique, follow these steps.

+1. Download this zip file: [D&D Prebuilt Bodyslides](https://drive.google.com/file/d/1g6Z0zJqNetNTE3A05SSWyx7RVxRMKGhM/view?usp=sharing)
+2. Open the ZIP file and navigate into the "D&D Prebuilt Bodyslides" folder.
+3. Copy everything inside this folder into C:\Dungeons & Deviousness\mods\BodySlide Output.
+4. That's it, you're done!

+### Build Your Own
-You'll need to generate them yourself.
-The reasons for this are that BodySlides are largely personal preference and they would be over 2GB if I included them.
-This is a fairly straightforward process, but it can be a bit time consuming.
+If you want to build them yourself, this is a fairly straightforward process, but it can be a bit time consuming.

 Before you get started, if you have your own personal BodySlide preset that you like, drop the XML file into C:\Dungeons & Deviousness\mods\Custom Presets\Caliente Tools\BodySlide\SliderPresets alongside "Summer.xml".